 Students are responsible for knowing the appropriate number of credits required to meet both the terms of their employment contract or fellowship, the Graduate School's continuous enrollment policy, and any other registration requirements that may supersede the Graduate School requirements (i.e., international, financial aid, veteran’s).
 You are considered a “full-time” graduate student if you are registered for 9–16 credits in a given academic term.
 Students must receive approval from the Graduate School to exceed 16 credits and will be charged a per credit overload fee.
 You are considered a “part-time” graduate student if you have fewer than nine credits.
 Part-time graduate students are only eligible for federal financial aid support or tax benefits if they are enrolled in a minimum of five credits.
 If you are a degree-seeking student, you must be registered for a minimum of three graduate credits (unless on an approved Leave of Absence), including the term of the final defense.

 Students supported on graduate teaching or research assistantships are required to enroll at levels higher than the minimum full-time load.
-The minimum credit load for students funded through teaching and research assistantships is 12 graduate credits in Fall, Winter, and Spring terms; three graduate credits in the Summer term.
+The minimum credit load for students funded through teaching and research assistantships is 12 graduate credits in Fall, Winter, and Spring terms; three or five graduate credits in the Summer term depending on your support.

 Various agencies, funding entities, and offices maintain their own registration requirements that also may exceed nine credits per quarter (e.g., those of the Veterans Administration, Immigration and Naturalization Service for international students, various fellowships and those required for federal financial aid programs).
 Therefore, it is the student’s responsibility to register for the appropriate number of graduate credits that may be required for funding eligibility and/or compliance as outlined by specific regulations under which they are governed.